anurajmohan/starter-hugo-academic/content/post/kge/index.md

 ---
-title: Building a Product Recommender System Using Knowledge Graph Embedding and Graph
+title: Building a Product Recommender System Using Knowledge Graph Embedding and Graph Completion
-Completion.

 # Summary for listings and search engines
 summary: A poster based on the research project conducted at NSSCE